bigfont/DeployWebApp2Azure/README.md

 Use Visual Studio, Git, and Azure Web Apps to quickly test out development scenarios or do continuous integration over the long term.
 This talk will cover:

 * NuGet in Visual Studio to keep assemblies out of version control
 * Git to commit locally and then push to a remote (in the demo, we'll use GitHub)
     * we could also use Visual Studio Online
 * Azure Web Apps that use Kudu to deploy from version control

-This lightweight workflow allows quick scenario testing in which we spin up an Azure Web App and tear it down when we've finished.
-For longer term continuous integration and testing scenarios, we'll also cover:
+This workflow can be lightweight enough for scenario testing, in which we spin up an Azure Web App and tear it down when we've finished.
+It can also support longer term continuous integration and testing scenarios.

+We'll also cover:

 * multiple deployment slots in Azure Web Apps that connect to multiple Git branches
-* Kudu deployment scripts that tell Azure to run our unit tests and only Sync builds that pass
+* Kudu deployment scripts that tell Azure to run our unit tests and sync only builds that pass
 * the web-based service control manager for Web Apps (at mydomain.scm.azurewebsites.net)

 In short, well cover: